Respaired/OTA_TextAligner/README.md

 # Why?

-using a Pre-trained aligner can enhance the convergence of your Voice Conversion or TTS models. it can also be used to for what it's usually used for (-> aligning text to audio).
+using a Pre-trained aligner can enhance the convergence of your Voice Conversion or TTS models. it can also be used for what it's usually used for (-> aligning text to audio).